Emotional Support Animals: What Property Managers Should Know

 Another case for allowing pets at your properties

-If you simply allow pets, you no longer have to worry about collecting ESA paperwork, verifying it and dealing with complaints from residents who don’t think you’re being fair to them (even if you are).
+If you allow a wide range of pets, you may not have to worry about collecting ESA paperwork, verifying it and dealing with complaints from residents who don’t think you’re being fair to them (even if you are).
 You can also charge pet deposits and additional rent per pet.
 Plus, you may be able to charge more for rent if you provide pet amenities such as wash stations, play areas, doggy daycare, etc.

-Pro tip: Yardi Breeze makes it easy to update your pet policy in your lease.
-You can also use the platform to set up and manage pet deposits, damages, pet-related maintenance, etc.
+Yardi Breeze and Yardi Breeze Premier make it easy to update your pet policy in your lease.
+You can also use the platform to set up and manage pet deposits, damages, pet-related maintenance, etc. When applying online, prospects can specify if a pet is a service animal, and if it has been spayed or neutered.
+This information is then shown in Breeze or Breeze Premier on the prospectscreen.
+If needed, it can be entered there on the prospect’s behalf.

 Disclaimer

 Please note that this article does not constitute or replace legal advice.
-We hope this information is helpful, and we encourage you to do more research on the subject.
+We hope this information is helpful, and we encourage you to do your own research on the subject.